Relapse (Eminem album): Songs

-Relapse opens with the skit "Dr. West", where actor Dominic West voices a drug counselor whose untrustworthiness causes Eminem to fall back to drugs and the return to his Slim Shady character.
-The skit leads to "3 A.M.", where Eminem depicts himself as a serial killer during a murder spree.
-When "3 A.M." was released as a single prior to the album's own release, Eminem noted that the song closely mirrored what he believed was the overall dark tone of the album.
+Relapse opens with the skit "Dr. West", where actor Dominic West voices a drug counselor who becomes more creepy as the skit goes on and turns out to be Slim Shady, his alter ego who comes back after faking his death to possess Eminem to bring back his career.
+The skit leads to "3 a.m.", where Eminem depicts himself as a serial killer during a murder spree.
+When "3 a.m." was released as a single prior to the album's own release, Eminem noted that the song closely mirrored what he believed was the overall dark tone of the album.
 On "My Mom", the rapper traces his addictive tendencies to his mother and shows how he became a drug addict just like her.
 Eminem continues his family tales on "Insane", where he imagines himself as a victim of child sexual abuse.
 For Eminem, the goal of "Insane" was to make song that would disgust the listeners and "make them puke", adding that he came up with this idea after thinking of the song's first line ("I was born with a dick in my brain/Yeah, fucked in the head").
-Mariah Carey and her then current husband Nick Cannon are targeted in "Bagpipes from Baghdad", where Eminem raps over a pungi loop.
+Mariah Carey and her then husband Nick Cannon are targeted in "Bagpipes from Baghdad", where Eminem raps over a pungi loop.

 After "Hello", where Eminem re-introduces himself after years of being absent "mentally", he continues his violent fantasies on "Same Song & Dance", where he abducts and murders Lindsay Lohan and Britney Spears.
 The upbeat rhythm of "Same Song & Dance" reminded Eminem of a dance track, which inspired him to write something in order to "get women to dance to it and not really know what the fuck they're dancing to" without listening to the lyrics.
 On the ninth track of the album, "We Made You", Eminem mocks several celebrities and plays the role of a "pop star serial killer".
 Eminem noted that his various "celebrity bashings" were not meant to be seen as personal attacks, but it was rather "picking names out of a hat" that rhymed with the words he wanted to use during the writing process.
 On "Medicine Ball" Eminem mocks and impersonates deceased actor Christopher Reeve in order to get his audience to "laugh at it, and then almost feel bad for laughing".
 The next track is "Stay Wide Awake", which Eminem raps about assaulting and raping women.
 Dr. Dre also has a guest appearance on "Old Time's Sake", a duet Eminem described as a "fun, yet reminiscent record old times" in which he and Dre rap back and forth between each other, advocating the use of marijuana for creative and financial benefits.
 Song "Must Be the Ganja" follows, where Eminem raps that working in the recording studio is like a drug and an addiction for him.